 5Your Conversions, Leads, and Traffic are Low:

 There’s nothing better than a good analytics program to tell you just how well your website is performing for you.
 If your website is older, but your results are good, don’t fix what isn’t broken.
 If, however, your bounce rate is high and your traffic, leads, and conversions are low, it might be time for a website redesign.

 If a minor update to your current websites like a blog post or a small event listing isn’t something easy to execute that several people on staff can easily take care of, it’s time for a redesign.
 If the site is in straight HTML or designed in such a way that a third party is needed to make changes, consider a redesign using a content management system (CMS) like WordPress or Drupal.

 7Your Site Doesn’t Match Your Current Marketing Efforts:

 When your current website was designed, it could be that your intent was to get as many queries as possible using a contact form.
 Chances are pretty strong that since then, your goals for your website have changed.
 Does your current website have calls to action?
 Does it match your current marketing goals?
 If not, it’s time to think about taking action.

-If any of the above matches your current situation, it might be time to consider redesign for your business site.
-A redesign that integrates today’s best website practices, strong SEO and mobile optimization, will bring many benefits.
-A website optimized for SEO and mobile is a site with increased speed that can be accessed by a vastly larger audience including mobile users.
+If any of the above matches your current situation, it might be time to consider a redesign of your business site.
+A redesign that integrates today’s best website practices, strong SEO, and mobile optimization, will bring many benefits.
+A website optimized for SEO and mobile is a site with an increased speed that can be accessed by a vastly larger audience including mobile users.